borysrybak/real-time-face-analytics/README.md

 ### Description
 Whole concept was invented up with **[Tauron](https://www.tauron.pl/dla-domu)** for a hackfest to create a **Proof of Concept** for:
-- **Analysing in real-time** customer's face features in customer service points, features such as: gender, age, emotions, etc.
+- **Analyzing in real-time** customer's face features in customer service points, features such as gender, age, emotions, etc.
 - Integrating devices with **cloud storage** and **cognitive services**.

 We have made a decision with Tauron related to the target technology, in which the solution will be created (and with which services will be combined):
-- Desktop application written in **[WPF](https://docs.microsoft.com/en-us/dotnet/framework/wpf/getting-started/introduction-to-wpf-in-vs) (C#)** and / or Python.
+- A Desktop application written in **[WPF](https://docs.microsoft.com/en-us/dotnet/framework/wpf/getting-started/introduction-to-wpf-in-vs) (C#)** and/or Python.
 - **Face API, Emotion API, Computer Vision API**, to collect data, such as gender, age, emotions, number of clients, etc.
-- **[Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/)**, for the purpose of storing collected data.
+- **[Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/)**, to store collected data.
 - **Azure SQL Database** with **[DirectQuery](https://docs.microsoft.com/en-us/power-bi/desktop-use-directquery)**, to receive direct data for **[Power BI](https://powerbi.microsoft.com/en-us/)** reports.

 We achieved: